Project

 Right?

-Updated by colindkelley (Colin Kelley) over 8 years ago
+Updated by colindkelley (Colin Kelley) almost 9 years ago

 I'd guess, like Colin, that returning nil is probably the best.
 Makes debugging harder when writing new code, but makes backward compatibility easier, since old code using dig wouldn't bomb if the data layout changes in the future.